Mr-Jack-Tung/trust-align/readme.md

 # Measuring and Enhancing Trustworthiness of LLMs in RAG through Grounded Attributions and Learning to Refuse

-> 📣 We are releasing TRUST-SCORE, a holistic evaluation of the trustworthiness of LLMs in a RAG framework, and Trust-Align framework that aligns LLMs for higher TRUST-SCORE.
+> 📣 We are releasing TRUST-SCORE, a holistic evaluation of the trustworthiness of LLMs in a RAG framework, and the Trust-Align framework that aligns LLMs for higher Trust-Score.
 [Paper]() | [Website]()

 We are excited to announce the release of Trust-Score evaluation datasets and TRUST-ALIGN alignment datasets: